roiSela/AbsConsole/README.md

 The second is with a similar logic, but with a more ***Advanced UI*** using ***javaFX*** and ***SceneBuilder***.
 The third is an implementation of the ABS project with a JavaFX UI but with an **Advanced Client-Server Architecture**, ***The backend was written using Apache Tomcat's Java-Servlet solutions***.

+Included before you:
-Before you some pics of the second stage of the ABS project, from loading an xml and viewing the admin mode, to scramble a loan and seeing the change in UI.
+some pics of the second stage of the ABS project, from loading an xml and viewing the admin mode, to scramble a loan and seeing the change in UI.

 ![image](https://github.com/roiSela/Alternative-banking-system/assets/62753901/e394a4da-8c71-441d-856c-fefcb8c7afab)